artur-ciocanu/launch.en/help/extension-dev/submit/create-listing.md

 >[!NOTE]
 >
 >Adobe Experience Platform Launch is being rebranded as a suite of data collection technologies in Experience Platform.
-These changes will be rolling out across all product documentation in the coming weeks.
+Several terminology changes have rolled out across the product documentation as a result.
 Please refer to the following [document](../../launch-term-updates.md) for a consolidated reference of the terminology changes.

 Adobe Experience Platform has a single unified catalog where users can view tag extensions that are available for installation.
 This catalog is available within the product and contains extensions of three types: